kennethreitz-archive/.com/content/posts/121205-year-in-review.rst

 Lessons Learned
 ---------------

 I've leaned a lot during my travels.
-You get to know oneself well.
+You have lots of time to reflect and get to know yourself.

 Considering being a developer evangelist?